Part 1 - THE PROBLEM:

 B. The company pays all the employees a salary to pay for their accommodation.

-A. The farmer supplied all the slaves with food and other household necessities.
+A. The farmer supplied all the slaves with food and other household

 B. The company pays all the employees a salary to pay for their food and other household necessities.